T-800a/SME.Gen/README.md

 The time is accelerated: 4h IRL = 24h in game.
 If you want to change this, there is a module placed in the mission.

 #### MISC
-- AI is spawned by my T8-Units script https://forums.bistudio.com/topic/172795-release-t8-units-a-less-dynamic-ai-creator/
+AI is spawned by my T8-Units script: https://forums.bistudio.com/topic/172795-release-t8-units-a-less-dynamic-ai-creator/